Ripley (crater)

 Ripley /'rIpli/ is the unofficial name given to an impact crater on Pluto's moon Charon.
+It is located in Charon's northern hemisphere, within the highlands of Oz Terra.
 It is named after the heroine Ellen Ripley in the science-fiction/horror film Alien.

+The floor and terrain surrounding Ripley are dark.
+Unlike Mordor Macula and Gallifrey Macula, however, the dark material within Ripley is not reddish-brown.